diegolagoglez/cpuload/README.md

 cpuload
 =======

+> # NOTE #
+> This utility is in a early stage of development, so it can malfunction.

 ## Introduction ##

 `cpuload` is a Linux utility to view the CPU load as percentage in a time interval (since last usage).